-Islington needs foster carers to look after children and young people of all ages.
-We also need people who can offer a caring home to children granted asylum, separated children and young people, mothers and babies, and young people with complex needs as well as those with disabilities.
+Islington needs foster carers to look after children of all ages.
+We also need people who can offer a caring home to children granted asylum, separated children, mothers and babies, and children with complex needs as well as those with disabilities.

 Once you get in touch, we can talk through what types of care you are interested in.
 Once you have gone through the assessment process, we can recommend the best foster care options for you.

 Islington’s Reunification Project, launched in 2022, involves reuniting children with their birth families.

 Research tells us that about half the children that come into care will go home to their families at some point, even if this is in adulthood.
 Families who manage this successfully usually do it in a planned way with support from friends, family and professionals.
 In Islington, we are aware that for some children returning home to their families after a period of time in care is a viable option.
 This is because we recognise that for some birth parents, they have a capacity to change and although it was unsafe historically, their circumstances have now changed.

 Children would only return home following a comprehensive assessment to assess the parents' (or family members') capacity to change and to identify what support they would need to look after their children.
 As a foster carer you will be central to this process, either by telling your supervising social worker when you have noticed a positive change in a parent’s presentation after seeing or speaking to them or the child has raised the conversation with you.
 Your views will also be sought during any assessment process and ongoing training and support will be provided.

 I had a good relationship with the children’s mother and I was part of the transition plan for the children returning home to her care.
 For example, I was able to advise the mother about routines and strategies I used when the siblings had arguments.
 I am still in touch with the children and their mother and speak to them around their birthdays and festive periods.
 I am very proud of my time as their foster carer and the part I played in supporting their return home.